neondatabase/website/content/docs/manage/endpoints.md

 CREATE EXTENSION neon;
 ```

-After installing the extension and allowing time for data to be gathered, you can issue the following query to view Local File Cache usage data:
+After installing the extension and allowing time for data to be collected, you can issue the following query to view LFC usage data:

 ```sql
 SELECT * FROM neon.neon_stat_file_cache;